 Medication is injected into the vitreous, the jelly-like fluid that fills the inside of the eye.
 The procedure may need to be performed more than once and your Clemson Eye ophthalmologist will go over the optimum schedule with you.
 Most health plans cover these injections as a medical expense.
 Patients with diabetes are 40 percent more likely to have Glaucoma, caused by pressure building up in the eye.

 An exciting new technology called the iStent has only recently been approved by the FDA.
 And Clemson Eye is one of a handful of ophthalmologists certified to perform this procedure in South Carolina.
-At 1 millimetre long, the iStent is the smallest device approved for implantation in the body.
+At 1 millimeter long, the iStent is the smallest device approved for implantation in the body.
 Like other stents, it bypasses blockages and relieves pressure in the eye.
 This can reduce or even eliminate the need for drops, according to Dr. Joseph Parisi, chief ophthalmologist and medical director.
-So far, 68 percent of patients have stayed medication free, a significant benefit since drops can be both painful and expensive.
-It has also been shown in clinical studies that specifically formulated Omega-3 fatty acids can help reduce the risk and slow advancement of diabetic retinopathy.
+So far, 68 percent of patients have stayed medication-free, a significant benefit since drops can be both painful and expensive.
+It has also been shown in clinical studies that specifically formulated Omega-3 fatty acids can help reduce the risk and slow the advancement of diabetic retinopathy.

 As many as 74% of people with diabetes could have difficulty digesting dietary fats including Omega-3s.
 Nuretin® is a specifically formulated medical food that provides the right balance and dose of Omega-3 fatty acids in highly absorbable form to ensure that you are able to utilize Omega-3 essential fatty acids for protecting your eyesight.

 Table 1 shows the quantity, pricing, and dosage of the Omega-3 containing Nuretin.

 |56||2 per day||$34.95/bottle|